MuKonqi/nottodbox/.github/pull_request_template.md

 ## Checklist

 - [ ] I have tested the changes locally
-- [ ] I have linked relevant issues
+- [ ] I have linked relevant issues (if any)
-- [ ] My code follows the project’s code style
+- [ ] My code follows the project’s code style etc.

 ---

 ## Screenshots (if applicable)

-_Add screenshots or recordings to help reviewers understand the visual or behavioral change._
+_Add screenshots to help reviewers understand the visual or behavioral changes._

 ---

 ## Additional Notes

-_Optional: Add anything else the reviewer should know before reviewing._
+_Optional: Include any other context, implementation details, or things to watch out for._